Restaurant Stocks and the Rise of Food Halls

 Why Do Most Investors Misjudge the Impact of Food Halls?

 Many investors still treat food halls as a niche trend.
 They assume the model only works in big cities or tourist areas.
 This is no longer true.
-Food halls are spreading into suburbs, college towns, and mixed‑use developments.
+Food halls are spreading into suburbs, college towns (another growth opportunity in the restaurant industry, and mixed‑use developments.

 Investors also underestimate the data advantage food halls provide.
 Operators can track foot traffic, vendor performance, and customer preferences in real time.
 This data helps them refine concepts faster than traditional restaurants.